khushi-m27/Topsis-Implementation-Package/README.md

 ## Introduction

-TOPSIS( Technique for order for preference by similarity to Ideal solution ) for MCDM (Multiple criteria decision making) in Python compiled by KHUSHI MITTAL, 102103357, TIET, Patiala.
+TOPSIS( Technique for order for preference by similarity to Ideal solution ) for MCDM (Multiple criteria decision making) in Python.

 ## Installation
 Use the package manager pip to install.